-Larry King, Broadcasting Giant for Half-Century, Dies at 87
+Larry King, broadcasting giant for half-century, dies at 87

 LOS ANGELES (AP) — Larry King, the suspenders-sporting everyman whose broadcast interviews with world leaders, movie stars and ordinary Joes helped define American conversation for a half-century, died Saturday.
 He was 87.

-King died at Cedars-Sinai Medical Center in Los Angeles, Ora Media, the studio and network he co-founded, tweeted.
-No cause of death was given, but CNN had earlier reported he was hospitalized with COVID-19.
+King died at Cedars-Sinai Medical Center in Los Angeles, his production company, Ora Media, tweeted.
+No cause of death was given, but a spokesperson said Jan.
+4 that King had COVID-19, had received supplemental oxygen and had been moved out of intensive care.
+His son Chance Armstrong also confirmed King’s death, CNN reported.

 A longtime nationally syndicated radio host, from 1985 through 2010 he was a nightly fixture on CNN, where he won many honors, including two Peabody awards.